The Face Vietnam season 3: Episode 2

-The models have to make a video with black-and-white articles of clothing in this challenge's main theme "The Golden Has Returned".
-Three mentors are in extreme conflict.
+The models had to make a video with black-and-white articles of clothing in this challenge's main theme "The Golden Has Returned".
+Three mentors were in extreme conflict.
 Mrs. Thiên Hương - who represented Her World magazine, chose team Thanh Hằng.
-Hoàng Yên nominated Quang to get into the darkroom to go face to face with his ex-mentor, because Hoàng Yến thought Minh Hằng would be sent Mỹ or Bella.
-Thanh Long is chosen, not both of them.
-Quang has to leave the competition.
-Hoàng Yến was loud with Thanh Hằng and she declared a war.
+Minh Hằng and Hoàng Yến decided to gamble by putting Thanh Long and Huy Quang, their team's strongest member respectively, up for elimination.
+This shocked Thanh Hằng because both of them were acquainted with her prior to the show.
+In the end, Huy Quang had to leave the competition, leading Hoàng Yến to be loud with Thanh Hằng and she declared a war.